Mortgage Lenders’ Guide to Monitoring Loan Officers’ Social Media for Compliance

 PerformLine automates the monitoring of social accounts by loan officers, including Facebook, Instagram, YouTube, Linkedin, X (formerly Twitter), and TikTok.
 Our technology discovers and monitors content and pages owned by your loan officers and identifies and scores potential regulatory compliance violations or brand marketing abuses for remediation, as well as discovers unapproved social accounts marketing on behalf of their organization.

-Request a Compliance Audit Demo.
+Request a Demo.
 See how PerformLine identifies risk across social channels used by your loan officers.

 Social Media Compliance Monitoring of Loan Officers FAQs